minetest/irrlicht/readme.txt

 4. Release Notes
 ==========================================================================

-  Informations about changes in this new version of the engine can be found in changes.txt.
+  Information about changes in this new version of the engine can be found in changes.txt.

   Please note that the textures, 3D models and levels are copyright